Anshul-04/TextEditor-/README.md

 # TextEditor-
-A simple Text editor javing in Java using Swing.
+A simple Text editor in Java using Swing.